swill/generate_acs_rn/README.md

 Here are the key configuration items you need to care about.

-If the 'prev_release_commit' is defined, it overrides the 'prev_release_ver', otherwise the 'prev_release_commit' will be found out from the prev_release_ver (which is the git tag of the previous release).
-Keep in mind that if, for the previous release, the voted RC branch was not merged back to the main/master branch (by mistake), the commit ID of the git tag will be missing in the queried branch and you will have to manually find the correct last commit of the previous release.
+If the `prev_release_commit` is defined, it overrides the `prev_release_ver`, otherwise the `prev_release_commit` will be found out from the `prev_release_ver`.
+Keep in mind that if, for the previous release, the voted RC branch was not merged back to the main/master branch (by mistake), the voted commit will be missing in the queried branch and you will have to manually find the correct last/closest commit of the previous release.

 **`config.json`**
 ```json